casey/user/README.md

 - The standard output of each script will be returned as the user chat message, allowing you to see the result of your scripts, and perform multi-script actions based on the result of the previous script.

-- To terminate, exit with a nonzero exit code.
+- To terminate, instead of outputting a valid bash script, exit the script with the error code 74.

 user prompt
 -----------